fyrox-book/fyrox-book.github.io/src/fyrox/scene/sprite_node.md

 ## General rules

 Sprites **must not** be used to create any visual effects that involve many particles.
-You should use particle systems for that.
+You should use [particle systems](particle_system_node.md) for that.
 Why so?
 Particles systems are very well optimized for managing huge amounts of particles at the same time, but sprites are not.
-Each sprite is very heavy to be used as a particle in particle systems, it has a lot of "useless" info that bloats its size up to 600 bytes.
+Each sprite is quite heavy to be used as a particle in particle systems, it has a lot of "useless" info that will eat a lot of memory.

-Currently, the renderer will render each sprite in a separate draw call, which is very inefficient.
-So you should avoid creating lots of sprites.
+> ⚠️ Currently, the renderer will render each sprite in a separate draw call, which is very inefficient.
+So you should
+> avoid creating lots of sprites.

 ## Limitations